RedPRO16/GitHub_CV/README.md

 **University of Balikesir(BAU), TURKEY (2001 to 2005)**

 *Enginering department*
-- Bachelor of Mechnaical Enginering Constructions
+- Bachelor of Mechanical Engineering Constructions
-- Certified natural gas project and elavator  design and applications
+- Certified natural gas project and elevator design and applications

 **Certificate Information**
 •	AutoCAD Course – 2002/3 months - Union of Chamber of Turkish Engineers